SO1529/Stock_Market_Prediction/README.md

-# Iris Flower Classification using Logistic Regression
+# Stock Market Prediction using LSTM

 ## Overview
-This project uses the **Iris dataset** to predict the species of iris flowers based on their physical features using **Logistic Regression**.
-The dataset consists of measurements for sepals and petals, and the goal is to classify the species into three types: **Iris-setosa**, **Iris-versicolor**, and **Iris-virginica**.
+This project implements a **Stock Market Prediction** model using **Long Short-Term Memory (LSTM)** networks.
+The dataset consists of historical stock prices, and the goal is to predict future stock prices based on past trends.
+The dataset used is from **Tata Global Beverages**.

 ## Table of Contents
 - [Overview](#-overview)